kastenhq/k10-openshift-lab/lab3_k10_backup/index.md

 - We can easily monitor actions via the Kasten UI
 - We have granular control on how we restore from backup, including whether from on-cluster or exported storage
 - We have granular control over which components we wish to recover and/or overwrite

+Using the menu to the left, click **Lab 3 - Backup and Restore a Workload** to proceed to the next lab